michaelbramwell/mac2000.github.com/_posts/2015-04-15-pygmentize-windows-custom-colors.md

 ![Pygmentize default colorscheme](/images/pygmentize/after.png)

 now values are bright, keys are grayed and tokens are almost not visible, I bed you can do it event more readable ;)

+In my case usage was something like this:

+    ps.cmd -method get -uri /_cat/indices |